Neketek/CVBuilder/readme.md

 4. Create ``dataparser.py``.
 This file should contain function which will receive a loaded data  and return it back after all required modifications are done.
 5. Create ``data-example.yml``.
 This file should contain an example of data for your CV template.
 6. ???
 7. PROFIT!!!
 Now you can start the creation of your beautiful CV template.
-And if you feel generous and opensourcy feel free to share a template with a community of free folks.
+And if you feel generous and opensourcy share a template with a community.

 #### data-example.yml
 ```yaml